openedx/edx-documentation/en_us/install_operations/source/configuration/enable_prerequisites.rst

 Enable Course Prerequisites
 ######################################################

-In the Open edX Birch release, a new feature allows course staff to set prerequisites for a course.
+In the Open edX Birch release, a new feature allows course teams to set prerequisites for a course.
 Learners must complete the prerequisite courses before participating in the course.